elec-e8408-mini-project-2025/project-documentation/README.md

 Using the above block diagram of the whole system we can divide the interfaces to subsections:

-The [System interfaces](#system-interfaces) section lists the methods for software to interact with external systems and major components.
+The [System interfaces](#system-interfaces) section lists the methods for software to interact with external systems and between major components.

 The [User interfaces](#user-interfaces) section lists the characteristics between the software and the user.